Kevin4577/odoo-addons/sale_product_hs_code_china/README.rst

 Sale Product HS Code China
 ==========================

-This module extend sale_product_hs_code to add chinese name on HS code model adapts the module with the necessary translations to Chinese language.
+This module extend sale_product_hs_code to add Chinese name on HS code model adapts the module with the necessary translations to Chinese language.